pestphp/docs/exceptions.md

 # Exceptions

-In PHP, when testing behavior, it may be necessary to verify whether an exception or error has been thrown.

-To write a test that expects an exception to be thrown, you can use the following code.
+When testing behavior in PHP, you might need to check if an exception or error has been thrown.
+To create a test that expects an exception to be thrown, you can use the `throws` method.

 ```php
 it('throws exception', function () {